giasonpooni/Construction-State-Estimator-for-BIM/README.md

 between those representations and a decision.

 Repository: [giasonpooni/BIM-State-Transformer-Engine-WIP](https://github.com/giasonpooni/BIM-State-Transformer-Engine-WIP).
-Engine name is GAT; package is `gat-bim`.
+Engine name is CSE; package is `gat-bim`.
 Rename the GitHub repo when you are ready — GitHub keeps redirects from the old URL.